uber/peloton/docs/tutorial.md

 # Tutorial

-This tutorial will walk you step-by-step through using Peloton throughing:
+This tutorial will walk you step-by-step through using Peloton:

-- Start a local minicluster
+- Start a local minicluster (local cluster with peloton running)
 - Install Peloton CLI
-- Create a resource pool
+- Create a Resource Pool
 - Create a HelloWorld job
 - Check job status
 - List all job instances
+- Check the logs for a particular instance

 ## Start a minicluster